-Note that in Figure 6.8 the generic admin user id is also listed in the registered accounts.
+Note that in Figure 6.6 the generic admin user id is also listed in the registered accounts.
 Its listing here allows administrators to change the password on the generic admin if desired.
-To change the password or description of a registered client application account, select it from the list then click the Edit button - the details of that account will populate fields on the lower half of the form, allowing you to modify and save them.
+To change the password or description of a registered client application account, click its Edit action - the details of that account will populate fields, allowing you to modify and save them.